ringerH/Sarthi-1.0/README.md

     ```

 3.  **Build and Run the Application:**

     Use Docker Compose to build the images and start all the services (API Gateway, Auth Service, MongoDB, etc.).

     ```bash
     docker-compose up --build
     ```

     - The **API Gateway** will be accessible at `http://localhost:8080`.
     - The **Frontend** (once added to Docker Compose) will run on its specified port.

 ---

+## License

+This project is licensed under the MIT License.

+---

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## Contact

+For any questions or suggestions, please open an issue on GitHub.